Key Word Sign Basic Workshop

 This workshop would suit:

-- Anyone who supports, works with, lives with, interacts with someone who experience communication difficulties.
+- Anyone who supports, works with, lives with, interacts with someone who experiences communication difficulties.

 Features of the workshop: